-Eastwood's Rust Converter is a unique two-part acidic paint that actually converts rust into an inert iron oxide.
-You can watch it work: from its original pinkish-beige color, it will gradually turn blue/black as it stabilizes rust.
-The perfect first step in sealing your rusty or bare metal surfaces, Rust Converter even converts rust you can't yet see!
+Eastwood's Rust Converter is a unique acidic paint that actually converts rust into an inert iron oxide.
+You can watch it work: from its original color, it will gradually turn blue/black as it stabilizes rust.
+The perfect first step in sealing your rusty metal surfaces.

 Rust Converter is compatible with most polyester body fillers, and is water-based for extra safety as compared to solvent-based coatings.
 One quart of Rust Converter will cover about 50 square feet.

-(Q) What makes Eastwood Rust Converter better than others on the market?
+What makes Eastwood Rust Converter better than others?

-(A) Rust converters work by initiating a chemical reaction that transforms rust into a more stable iron oxide.
+Rust converters work by initiating a chemical reaction that transforms rust into a more stable iron oxide.
 Eastwood Rust Converter is a highly effective and active rust converter that is optimized for the best possible results.
 Other rust converters go on thick and have a tendency to create pores that can allow rust to start again.
-Eastwood Rust Converter has been formulated to be the best, with its unique 2-part mix.
-The Rust Converter (Part A) is mixed 4:1 with Rust Converter Wetting Agent (Part B).
-Only mix what you need because the mixed converter must be used within 3-5 hours.
-This 2-part mix allows this product to go on thinner, and “wets” the surface better, than other converters on the market, yielding a stabilized base with minimized pinholes.
-This allows for more complete penetration of the rust.
+Eastwood Rust Converter has been formulated to be the best.

-(Q) When should I use Rust Encapsulator and when should I use Rust Converter?
+When do I use Rust Encapsulator and when do I use Rust Converter?

-(A) For best results, use Rust Encapsulator over Rust Converter or on rusty surfaces that need a topcoat, or where the convenience of an aerosol is required.
-Also the Rust Encapsulator allows you to choose among red, black, silver, and a tintable clear, providing a base primer that maximizes coverage of your top coat.
+For best results, use Rust Encapsulator over Rust Converter.
+Rust Converter is intended for heavier rust.
+Also the Rust Encapsulator allows you to choose among red, black, silver, and other colors, providing a base primer that maximizes coverage of your top coat.

 The Rust Converter provides an excellent, tough, durable, and chemically stable base to be applied under Rust Encapsulator for the ultimate corrosion protection.
 This double-coat technique both actively converts and encapsulates the surface for the most durable protection, while promoting excellent topcoat adhesion.
 Additionally, Eastwood Rust Converter is the best base prep to address rust on internal surfaces uncovered during panel replacement.
 Being water-based, it's safer to weld near than solvent-based coatings.

-(Q) What are the differences between Rust Encapsulator and Rust Converter?
+What is the difference between Rust Encapsulator and Converter?

-Eastwood Rust Converter, on the other hand, is a two-part acidic paint that converts rust on steel and iron to an inert blue/black iron oxide.
-It transitions from a beige color to a bluish black as it does its job of converting the surface.
-It forms a thin coating that usually requires additional primers to level the surface.
+Eastwood Rust Converter, on the other hand, is an two-part acidic paint that converts rust on steel and iron to an inert blue/black iron oxide.
+It transitions from its original color to a bluish black as it does its job of converting the surface.
+It forms a thin coating that requires additional primers to seal and level the surface.